Topologically singular points in the moduli space of Riemann surfaces

 Type A: the hyperelliptic involution with $8$ fixed points and quotient of genus $0$.
 The stratum $S_{2}^{(1)}$ corresponding to this topological type of action has dimension $6\times0-6+2\times8=10$ (codimension two in $\mathcal{M}_{3}$).
 Each point in $S_{2}^{(1)}$ has a neighbourhood that is homeomorphic to the quotient space of a ball by the action of an order two rotation with fixed point set of codimension $2$, then the points in $S_{2}^{(1)}$ are not topologically singular.

 Type B: the involution has $4$ fixed points and the quotient has genus $1$.
 In this case the stratum $S_{2}^{(2)}$ has dimension $6\times1-6+2\times4=8$ (codimension $>2$).
-Since the signature $(1; 2,2,2,2)$ is maximal (see for instance \cite{CIP}), then this stratum is maximal.
+Or the signature $(1; 2,2,2,2)$ is maximal (see for instance \cite{CIP}), then this stratum is maximal.
 By Corollary \ref{Cor} all the points in $\overline{S}_{2}^{(2)}$ are singular.

 Type C: for this type of automorphisms there are no fixed points and the quotient surface has genus $2$.
-The dimension of $S_{2}^{(3)}$ is $6\times2-6=6$ (codimension $>2$).
-This stratum is not maximal but is contained in the closure of $S_{2}^{(2)}$ then all its points are singular.
+This stratum is not maximal since all Riemann surfaces of genus three with a fixed point free involution are hyperelliptic and as well admit an involution with four fixed points (the signature of Fuchsian groups determining this stratum is not maximal, see \cite{CIP}).
+Hence $S_{2}^{(3)}$ is contained in the closure of $S_{2}^{(2)}$ and all its points are singular.